Brand Names: Hycodan, Hydromet, Hydromide, Hydropane, Hydrotropine, Tussigon

 What other drugs will affect homatropine and hydrocodone?

-This list is not complete and many other drugs may affect homatropine and hydrocodone.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible drug interactions are listed here.
+This list is not complete.
+Other drugs may affect homatropine and hydrocodone, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Where can I get more information?